codeforamerica/form-flow/README.md

     enabled: true
 ```

-Note: `SessionContinuityInterceptor` is on by default.
-If you do not include
+Note: If you do not include
 the `session-continuity-interceptor.enabled` field in your `application.yaml` file the application
-will run the `SessionContinuityInterceptor`.
+will not load the `SessionContinuityInterceptor`.

 These options can be seen in the table below:

 <table>
     <tr><th colspan="4" style="text-align: center">SessionContinuityInterceptor table</th></tr>